Virginia Tech®home

 Hearing testing booth at the EHS Occupational Health Clinic.

-Hearing Loss Prevention Quick Links
+Hearing Conservation Program Quick Links

-Hearing Loss Prevention Program Summary
+Hearing Conservation Program Summary

 This program applies to all Virginia Tech employees with workplace noise exposures greater than 85 dBA averaged across an 8-hour workday.
-Students with similar noise exposures must wear the same hearing protection used by employees for that task or in that workarea and are to take hearing conservation training, but will not be provided audiograms through the Occupational Health Assurance Program.
+Students with similar noise exposures must wear the same hearing protection used by employees for that task or in that work area and are to take hearing conservation training, but will not be provided audiograms through the Occupational Health Assurance Program.

 Supervisor responsibilities